Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Empirical Results

-respectively, where $\insx= (\xneg,\xpos)$, $y$, and $f(\bm{x})$ are respectively features, the true label, and the prediction of this classifier for one instance.
-Note that $\xpos=1$ and $0$ respectively mean that the instance $\insx$ belongs to the privileged group and marginalised groups. } and one named discriminative risk (DR)\footnote{ The discriminative risk (DR) of this classifier is evaluated as
+respectively, where $\insx= (\xneg,\xpos)$, $y$, and $f(\bm{x})$ are respectively the features, the true label, and the prediction of this classifier for one instance.
+Note that $\xpos=1$ and $0$ respectively mean that the instance $\insx$ belongs to the privileged group and the marginalised groups. }, one extended fairness measure (called statistical parity (SP), inspired by \cite{agarwal2019fair,jiang2020wasserstein})\footnote{ The original statistical parity (SP) in \cite{agarwal2019fair,jiang2020wasserstein} is neither a quantitative measure nor applied directly to multiple SAs.
+It is more like, for at least one (bi- or multi-valued) SA, that is, $\xpos\!=\! [a_1,...,a_{n_a}]^\mathsf{T} (n_a\!\geqslant\!
+1)$,